Written by Editorial Team

 Lemon has abundant essential nutrients that can be beneficial to you during pregnancy.
 Let us look at the most important benefits of lemon juice during pregnancy:

-Morning sickness, loss of appetite, nausea, vomiting, and a heightened sense of smell are all common first trimester symptoms that can be handled easily with the squeeze of a lemon or a small cup of warm water with lime juice during pregnancy!
+Morning sickness, loss of appetite, nausea, vomiting, and a heightened sense of smell are all common first-trimester symptoms that can be handled easily with the squeeze of a lemon or a small cup of warm water with limes during pregnancy!
 Certainly, a wonder food for most of us, right?

-An increase in blood pressure is common during your pregnancy time.
+An increase in blood pressure is common during pregnancy time.
 Blood pressure can cause discomfort and sometimes even complications.
-Lime juice helps to maintain the pliability of the blood vessels and hence keeps a check on the blood pressure.
+Limes during pregnancy help to maintain the pliability of the blood vessels and hence keeps a check on the blood pressure.
 Lemon also prevents internal hemorrhage.

 The swollen foot is a never-ending story of the 40-week pregnancy chapter.
 It gives the most discomfort and hurts so much.
 A teaspoon of lemon juice with warm water can help a notch here!
 Also, a mixture of lemon juice and bitter gourd juice helps reduce the swelling on your feet and makes walking easier.